leaf-ai/platform-services/README.md

 This section gives guidence on how to install an in-cluster database for use-cases where data persistence beyond a single deployment is not a concern.
 These instructions are therefore limited to testing only scenarios.
 For information concerning Kubernetes storage strategies you should consult other sources and read about stateful sets in Kubernetes.
 In production using a single source of truth then cloud provider offerings such as AWS Aurora are recommended.

 In order to deploy Postgres this document describes a helm based approach.
-Helm can be installed using instructions found at, https://helm.sh/docs/using\_helm/#installing-helm.
-For snap based linux distributions the following can be used as a quick-start.

-<pre><code><b>sudo snap install helm --classic
-kubectl create serviceaccount --namespace kube-system tiller kubectl create clusterrolebinding tiller-cluster-rule --clusterrole=cluster-admin --serviceaccount=kube-system:tiller helm init --history-max 200 --service-account tiller --upgrade helm repo update
-</b></code></pre>

-Now moving to postgres the bitnami distribution can be installed using the following:
+The bitnami postgresql distribution can be installed using the following:

 <pre><code><b>export PGRELEASE=`petname`
 export PGHOST=$PGRELEASE-postgresql.default.svc.cluster.local